Global search

 How long does the process take?

-There are important timelines around applying for a grant of Probate and Letters of Administration and the Safewill team will help ensure you understand what needs to be done – and when.
+There are important timelines around applying for a grant of Probate and Letters of Administration and the Safewill Legal team will help ensure you understand what needs to be done – and when.

 Why do I need experienced estate administration and probate lawyers?

 Losing someone is hard – and dealing with the legal paperwork can feel overwhelming.
+While you can undertake this process yourself, it increases the risk of errors and delays throughout the process, and can even result in personal liability.

 Legal support for Will Executors and Adminsitrators